Albert Hackett

 It's a Wonderful Life, Easter Parade, Father of the Bride and Seven Brides for Seven Brothers.

-They won a Pulitzer Prize for Drama and the New York Drama Critics' Circle award for their play The Diary of Anne Frank.
+Goodrich and Hackett won a Pulitzer Prize for Drama, the New York Drama Critics' Circle award, and a Tony Award for Best Play for their play The Diary of Anne Frank.
 They received four nominations for the Academy Award for Best Adapted Screenplay.

-Early years
+Early life

 Hackett was born in New York City, the son of actress Florence Hackett (née Hart) and Maurice Hackett.
-He attended Professional Children's School and started out as a child actor, appearing on stage and in films.
+He attended Professional Children's School and started out as a child actor at age six, appearing on stage and in films.
+He toured in vaudeville.
 His brother was actor Raymond Hackett.
 Their stepfather was the early film actor Arthur V. Johnson, who married their mother Florence around 1910.
-His sister-in-law was Blanche Sweet, Raymond's second wife.
+Raymond's second wife was silent film actress Blanche Sweet.